 If you really want to change your mindset, the first step is similar to the First Step of AA.
 Admit to yourself that you don’t want to let PTSD run your life.
 Upon making this admission, you can seek to change things for the better.
 And while the above advice should help you immensely, you might also want to consider seeking help from a professional.

 Seeking Professional Help

 Overcoming PTSD often requires outside help from a psychiatrist or other licensed professional.
 They can help us in ways that our support network just can’t.
 Perhaps they might feel that the solution is one based on medication, although they know other methods as well.
 When PTSD is accompanied by depression and substance abuse, cognitive behavioral therapy might help to address these problems.
 This is important, as fighting PTSD alongside other issues will present many difficulties if said issues are not addressed.
-In fact, this is one of the reasons that Amethyst acts as a dual diagnosis facility.
+In fact, this is one of the reasons that Amethyst offers a specialized dual diagnosis treatment program.
 We do not believe that solving one issue by itself is enough to help a person to the best of our abilities.